Penetration Testing

 Exporting Hosts Database

-As we mentioned before that the most important part of any penetration testing activity is the documentation process.
-We were able to export the workspace data into an XML file earlier.
-But in case you want the table of the hosts populated in your database into a manageable CSV file it can be done using the -o option.
-This CSV file can then be used for uploading it into a Scanner or Software as it contains all your targeted IP Addresses.
+As we mentioned before, the most important part of any penetration testing activity is the documentation process.
+Earlier, we exported the workspace data into an XML file.
+If you want to populate the hosts table in your database into a manageable CSV file, you can simply use the -o option.
+Consequently, this CSV file becomes usable for uploading into a scanner or software, as it contains all your targeted IP addresses.

 hosts -o demo.csv